What causes cold sores?

 Thanks for sharing your insights on Cold Sores.
 Cold sores can be very unsightly and embarrassing to those who have them.

-) ] but I know enough people who do.
+I’m not a sufferer of this, [ I have other issues :o) ] but I know enough people who do.
 Through my wife I learned that an unbearable amount of stress, be it through work, family pressures, or illness, trigger the dormant viruses into activity.

 Stress reduction exercises, activities as simple as brisk and mindless walking (I had to add the mindless part, ’cause worrying while walking will maintain the mental stress level) help in keeping down the flare-ups.